kudobuilder/kudo/keps/0010-package-manager.md

 ```

 * This structure serves as the local repo, cache and source of truth
-* This reflects the on Github hosted official repo structure

-In the long term it will look KEP-0009 conform e.g.:
+In the long term it will conform with KEP-0009 and have the following structure:

 ```bash
 /index.yaml